Lloyds Banking Group: June 2009 to present

 On 4 November 2012, it was reported that Lloyds was considering selling its 60% stake in St James's Place Wealth Management to raise around £1 billion.
 In April 2013, Lloyds sold its loss-making Spanish retail operation—originally Banco Halifax Hispania—and the local investment management business in Spain to Banco de Sabadell.
 Lloyds will receive a 1.8% stake in Sabadell worth about €84 million and an additional sum of up to €20 million over the next five years.
 In September 2013, it was reported that the UK government was planning to sell up to a quarter of its shares in Lloyds Banking Group.
 The government sold 6% of its shares on 17 September 2013 at 75p, raising £3.2 billion and reducing its stake to 32.7%.
-The UK government then sold a further 7.8% on 26 March 2014 at 75.5p raising a further £4.2bn and reducing its stake to 24.9%.
+The UK government then sold a further 7.8% on 26 March 2014 at 75.5p, raising a further £4.2bn and reducing its stake to 24.9%.
 A trading plan of incremental sales during 2015 reduced the publicly owned stake to below 10% by the end of October.
 Sales resumed in November 2016, as the holding was reduced to 7.99%.
-On 17 March 2017, the British Government confirmed its remaining shares in Lloyds Banking Group had been sold.
+On 17 March 2017, the British government confirmed its remaining shares in Lloyds Banking Group had been sold.

+In February 2025, Lloyds Banking Group nearly tripled the amount it is setting aside to cover the car finance mis-selling scandal to £1.2bn.
+Lloyds is one of the lenders who could potentially be forced to compensate consumers after a court ruling in October 2024 determined that paying a “secret” commission to car dealers who had arranged the loans without disclosing the sum and terms of that commission to borrowers was unlawful.

+In early 2025, Lloyds Banking Group secured a £99 million contract to provide banking services for HM Revenue & Customs (HMRC), replacing Barclays after a decade.

+As of 2025, the bank provided cross-brand service from all branches, allowing customers of Lloyds to use Halifax and Bank of Scotland branches and vice versa.